nolar/kopf/docs/handlers.rst

 The following keyword arguments are available to the handlers (though some handlers may have some of them empty):

+* ``memo`` for arbitrary in-memory runtime-only keys/fields and values stored during the operator lifetime, per-object; they are lost on operator restarts.
 * ``body`` for the whole body of the handled objects.
 * ``spec`` as an alias for ``body['spec']``.
 * ``meta`` as an alias for ``body['metadata']``.